robinozer/portfolio4/README.md

 The **Booking** table also has a unique constraint on the combination of **date_time** and **email**, ensuring that no two bookings can be made with the same date and time, and email address.

-## Testing ##

-### Manual testing ###
-I have manually tested this project by doing the following:
-- Entering invalid inputs into the form (pressing Enter without any input, entering invalid numerals, entering empty space in the special requirements text field).
-- Tried each feature step by step, and documented in test cases below.
-- Tested the code in my local development environment as well as in the Heroku deployed app.

 ## Agile development and User stories ##
 Using principles of design thinking, the following goals were set for this project:
 - Make the signup process as smooth as possible